vince7lf/aerial_wildlife_detection/doc/backup.md

 2. Connect to the container bash
 3. Stop the application manually
 4. Backup the current application database and images
+5. Remove the database
+6. Remove the images
-5. Restore the new backup and images
+7. Restore the new backup and images
-6. Start the application manually
+8. Start the application manually
-7. Test
+9. Test
-8. When everything is fine, exit the container bash
+10. When everything is fine, exit the container bash
-9. Restart the container
+11. Restart the container
-10. Test
+12. Test
-11. Keep the backup for 2-4 weeks or the time needed to test that everything is fine.
+13. Keep the backup for 2-4 weeks or the time needed to test that everything is fine.

 1. [From the host system] Start the container and test that the application starts and works